Sukkot in Israel – a guide for newbies.

 The intermediate days are referred to as Hol Ha’Moed and regular holy-day festival restrictions and laws do not apply on these days of Moed (the intermediate days of Pesach are also called Moed).

 Your employment rights

-Erev Sukkot is now a paid vacation day.
-The following day, the first day of Sukkot, is also a paid holiday.
-Jewish owned businesses and shops, in Israel, are mostly closed.
+For salaried employees, the day of the Eve of Sukkot, is now a paid vacation day.
+The following day, which is the first day of Sukkot, is also a paid holiday.
+Jewish owned businesses and shops, in Israel, are closed.

-If your employer has asked you to work, for some reason, you have the right to refuse based on religious observance.
+If, for some reason, your employer has asked you to work you have the right to refuse based on religious observance.

 If your employer has asked you to work and you have agreed, you are entitled to 50% more than your usual rate for that day.